 According to the statistical data gathered by Numbeo, here are the most popular means of travel, and the share of people who use it, for some of the most prominent capitals and large cities around the world:

-As evident, car reigns supreme, with many prominent cities choosing it as a means of travel, such as Houston (where a whopping 91.43% of workers commute by car), Los Angeles (83.33%), London (50%), Madrid (46.15%) and Rome (39.13%).
+🚗 As evident, cars reign supreme, with many prominent cities choosing it as a means of travel, such as:

 🚆 As expected, commuters from Tokyo (49.06%) and New York (46.81%) usually take the train or metro.

-In Phanom Pen (53.85%) and Hanoi (41.67%), motorbikes are the most popular (and most practical) way of traveling to work.
+🏍️ In Phnom Penh (53.85%) and Hanoi (41.67%), motorbikes are the most popular (and most practical) way of traveling to work.

 🚲 In line with being the world’s cyclist capital, Amsterdam is the only city where bicycles are the most common means of travel (34.55%).

 Modes of transportation in the USA

-Modes of transportation in the US alone vary, through the US Census Bureau data shows that American commute habits haven’t significantly changed over the last 10 years.
+Modes of transportation in the US alone vary – although the US Census Bureau data shows that American commute habits haven’t significantly changed over the last 10 years.

-Most workers opted for cars, vans, trucks, bicycles, taxis or public transportation – some even managed to avoid traffic jams altogether, by opting to walk to work or work from home.
+Most workers opted for cars, vans, trucks, bicycles, taxis or public transportation – some even managed to avoid traffic jams altogether, by opting to walk to work or work from home:

-- a slightly larger share, 5.10%, in 2016 opted for public transport to get to work.
+- a slightly larger share, 5.10%, in 2016 opted for public transport to get to work

 🏠 Some people managed to avoid tedious commutes and getting stuck in traffic altogether – there’s been an increase in the share of people who worked at home from 3.90% in 2006, to 5% in 2016.

 Time people spend stuck in traffic

-Commute time is only half of the story – people also spend a substantial amount of time simply stuck in traffic, sitting aimlessly in their seats, with the feeling that the long line of vehicles is never going to move.
+People also spend a substantial amount of time simply stuck in traffic, sitting aimlessly in their seats, with the feeling that the long line of vehicles is never going to move.

 Los Angeles “wins” 1st place, with 102 hours people have spent stuck in traffic in 2017.

 Seattle and Dallas seem to have it easiest, with 54 and 55 hours of wait-time in traffic, respectively – though this is still roughly 2.5 days a year of being stuck in traffic.